Ekedahl-Oort strata for good reductions of Shimura varieties of Hodge type

 \subsection{$F$-zips}

 In this section, we will follow \cite{disinv} and \cite{zipaddi} to introduce $F$-zips.
-Let $S$ be a locally Noetherian scheme, $M$ be a locally free $O_S$-module of finite rank.
-By a descending (resp. ascending) filtration $C^\bullet$ (resp. $D_\bullet$) on $M$, we always mean a separating and exhaustive filtration s.t. $C^{i+1}(M)$ is a locally direct summand of $C^i(M)$ (resp. $D_i(M)$ is a locally direct summand of $D_{i+1}(M)$).
+Let $S$ be a scheme, and $M$ be a locally free $O_S$-module of finite rank.
+By a descending (resp. ascending) filtration $C^\bullet$ (resp. $D_\bullet$) on $M$, we always mean a separating and exhaustive filtration such that $C^{i+1}(M)$ is a locally direct summand of $C^i(M)$ (resp. $D_i(M)$ is a locally direct summand of $D_{i+1}(M)$).